Information about timings of flu shots and COVID vaccines here.

-Influenza immunisation is recommended and FREE for those most likely to get very sick, go to hospital or die from influenza:
+- Influenza immunisation is recommended and FREE for people who are most likely to get very sick, be hospitalised or even die if they catch influenza:

-- Children aged 4 years or under who have been in hospital for respiratory illness or have a history of significant respiratory illness.
+- children aged 4 years or under who have had a stay in hospital for asthma or other breathing problems.

 - Protect patients at greater risk of developing complications.